bitcoin-free/crypto-faucets/index.md

 <br>

 Operating since 2014, [FreeBitco.in](https://freebitco.in/?r=13252621) has proven itself to be very reliable and on time with their payments.
+Withdrawals are set to 30,000 satoshi (0.003 BTC) and are sent to your personal bitcoin address.
 There are 4 ways in which you can earn bitcoin here.

 ##### Free BTC Rolls